execas/execas.github.io/_posts/2018-12-20-sql-injection.md

 conn.close()
 ```

-> Note that `multi=True` is set in the curs.execute(), meaning multiple statements can be executed in one operation.
+> Note that `multi=True` is set in the `curs.execute()`, meaning multiple statements can be executed in one operation.

 #### Expected usage

-The user inputs 10099, and is informed that the employee is not found:
+The user inputs `10099`, and is informed that the employee is not found:

 ```
 Welcome, Leon